Back to Time Management Index

 truly important and saying NO to those that are not important at all.

-Force yourself to limit the amount of items on your To Do List.
+Force yourself to limit the amount of items on your To-Do List.

 6.

 Do it because you want to.
-While there are some situations that are to
+While there are some situations that are

 there are many other requests for your time that you simply don't have